AaltoSciComp/scicomp-docs/triton/usage/faq.rst

 one of the common Lustre troublemakers are ``ls -lr`` or ``ls --color`` which generate lots of requests to Lustre meta servers which regular usage by all users may get whole system in stuck.
-Please follow the recommendations given at the last section at `Data storage on the Lustre file system <LINK/Data%20storage%20on%20the%20Lustre%20file%20system>`__
+Please follow the recommendations given at the last section at :doc:`Data storage on the Lustre file system <lustre>`

 How do I subscribe to triton-users maillist?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Having a user account on Triton also means being on the triton-users@lists.aalto.fi mailist.
+Having a user account on Triton also means being on the mailing list automatically (since 2016).
 That is where support team sends all the Triton related announcements.
 All the Triton users MUST be subscibed to the list.
+(Before 2016, if you were not on the list, you should have mailed us to fix this: but this isn't need now.
 Just in case you are not yet there, please send an email to your local team member and ask to add your email.
-Same also if you want to replace your email with a new one.
+Same also if you want to replace your email with a new one.)

 How to unsubscribe?
 You will be removed from the maillist as soon as your Triton account is deleted from the system.
 Otherwise no way.